GalileoSchool/website/README.md

 npm install
 ```

-To build the website, run:
+To clean the build folder and then build the website, run:
 ```
+rm -rf build
 node build
 ```